Biology BSc Honours

 Course overview

-You'll have the opportunity to put your skills into action through:
+You'll put your skills into action in:

 - lab-based classes